 - Make sure to analyse your audience on paper, not in your head, this will help to clarify your thoughts and ensure that you do not stray from the Key Message.

 To find out more about this and other practical tips that will improve your technical writing why not come along to one of our Technical Writing Skills training courses.
-To enquire further or to book, call us on +353 61 339040 or email us.
+To enquire further or to book, simply log on to https://www.sqt-training.com/

 John Lafferty – Technical Writing Tutor

-John Lafferty is our Technical Writing Skills course Tutor.
+John Lafferty is the tutor on the SQT Training Ltd. Technical Writing Skills course.
 John also delivers courses in areas such as Quality Systems, Process Validation, Software Validation and Quality Risk Management on behalf of SQT.
 John runs a Quality Management Consultancy, Northridge Quality & Validation, which specialises in providing assistance to the Medical Devices and Pharmaceutical sector.